A systematic investigation into the effect of roughness on self-propelled swimming plates: Methodology

 Figure \ref{fig:grid} details the grid and domain set-up.
 We used the smallest domain for which the forces on the body remained invariant when the size increased.
 We define the force and power coefficients as

 \\ where $\vec{f}=-p\hat n$ is the normal pressure stress on the body, $\vec{v}$ is the body velocity, and $S$ is the planform area of the smooth plate.
-Careful consideration of the aspect ratio of the maximum cell meant that it did not exceed five times that of the uniform region downstream to avoid distorting the flow in the wake.
-We present the grid convergence results in Appendix \ref{sec:convergence}.
+We use a rectilinear-grid over the domain $x\in[-2, 7]$, $y\in [-2,2]$ and vary the spanwise-direction so that $z\in[0, \max(6\lambda, 0.25)]$ (figure \ref{fig:grid}).
+For the area that contains the body motion and the immediate wake, we use a uniform grid and then implement hyperbolic stretching of the grid cells away from this area (figure \ref{fig:grid}).
+The grid is refined in $y$ such that $\Delta y$ is half $\Delta x$ and $\Delta z$ (figure \ref{fig:grid} insert).
+This gives us a total number of grid points of ranging $[67.1, 403]\times 10^6$; which are distributed as $(n_x,n_y,n_z)=(1536,1536,[64, 384])$.
+Careful consideration of the aspect ratio of the maximum stretched cell meant that it did not exceed five times that of the uniform region to avoid distorting the flow in the wake.

-To show that our method is consistent with other swimming studies, we have compared the $St, \overline{C_t}$ plot against \cite{Thekkethil2018} and \cite{Khalid2021} (figure \ref{fig:ct st}).
-In this figure have matched $\Rey=5,000$ and set $\zeta=1.5$ but kept our flat plate geometry, and the kinematics described. \cite{Thekkethil2018} used a NACA0012 profile and considers a linear amplitude envelope, \cite{Khalid2021} uses a quadratic amplitude envelope and a foil shape.
-There is minimal variation in the thrust coefficient despite the differences in kinematics and geometry, which shows the suitability of our model using a flat plate.
-For a more detailed validation of BDIM for swimming simulations, the reader is referred to \cite{Maertens2017a} who performs a like-for-like comparison of undulatory locomotion with \cite{Dong2007CharacteristicsArrangement}.
+Further details of the numerical method verification and validation are given in the appendices.
+We present the grid convergence results in appendix \ref{sec:convergence} and details of the domain-size convergence in appendix \ref{sec:domain}.
+The solver is then validated against experimental oscillating plate results of \citet{Lucas2015EffectsModel}, reproducing the thrust force to within 1.7\%, in appendix \ref{sec:kin-validation}.